shawns21/fitnessapp/README.md

 ![Alt Text](/images/mid.png)

-<span style="font-size: 40px;"> You can save each workout to your own personal routine, and track the sets and reps of each exercise.
-There is also a default routine for beginners.</span>
+You can save each workout to your own personal routine, and track the sets and reps of each exercise.
+There is also a default routine for beginners.

 <br> <!-- Add an empty line for extra spacing -->